New-Ops-On-The-Block/Flyhomes-Network/README.md

-Material required to prepare for upcoming project
+Materials required to prepare for upcoming project